bobbyache/dating-app/README.md

 - `Microsoft.EntityFrameworkCore.Sqlite`
 - `Microsoft.EntityFrameworkCore.Design`

+### SQLite Extension
 Install the SQLite extension by `alexcvzz` to view your database.
 You'll open the command palatte with CTRL+SHIFT+P...
 And choose the option to open a database.
 Your database will show up in the list if you've already done a `dotnet ef database update` and you'll be able to access it in your explore pane.
 Look for SQLite Explorer.

+Take a look at `appsettings.Development.json` to see how the connection string is added.

+Open the SQLite explorer by using the `CTRL+SHIFT+P` shortcut.
+Pick our database.
+You'll see a pane appear under your explorer pane in VS Code.
+- Righ click on a table to view, query, etc.

 ### Data Migrations